-At this point, people have self-support kayaked the Grand Canyon in craft ranging from an 18′ fiberglass sea kayak to a creekboat to a wildwater race boat, but not all boats are equally well-suited and your standard recreationalist on a 7-10 day trip will want to make a boat choice that strikes a balance between flatwater speed, comfort, and ease of packing.
-Over the last five years or so, a number of manufacturers have jumped into the “crossover” game, making whitewater-capable boats that are designed for longer, flatter trips.
-These boats, traditional long boats, and shorter plastic sea kayaks are the most suitable options for a standard Grand Canyon self-support, and this article will discuss some of the pros and cons of each boat choice and what factors to consider in deciding what will be best for you.
+At this point, people have self-support kayaked the Grand Canyon in craft ranging from an 18′ fiberglass sea kayak to a creekboat to a wildwater race boat, but not all boats are equally well-suited and your standard recreationalist on a 7-10 day trip will want a boat that strikes a balance between flatwater speed, comfort, and ease of packing.
+Over the last five years, a number of manufacturers have jumped into the “crossover” game, making whitewater-capable boats that are designed for longer, flatter trips.
+These boats, traditional long boats, and shorter plastic sea kayaks are the most suitable options for a standard Grand Canyon self-support, and this article will discuss some of the pros and cons of each boat choice and what factors to consider in deciding which boat will be best for you.

 Your Skill Level

 The whitewater on the Grand Canyon is all runnable with loaded 18′ rafts, which means a loaded kayak will have no problem making the moves required…but I can say from experience that paddling a 15′ sea kayak loaded to the brim is a hell of a lot harder and more stressful than a Stinger, and even a Stinger is a hell of a lot harder than a creekboat or cross-over boat like the Liquidlogic Remix XP, Jackson Traverse, or Pyranha Fusion.
 If the whitewater of the Grand Canyon is at the upper limits of your skill, you’re going to want a boat that you’re comfortable maneuvering and rolling, not a loaded barge that feels more like a raft than a kayak.
 Exactly what boat is best for you will depend on your paddling style and preferences, but in general, the cross-over boats are more stable and easier to manage in the big volume rapids (and eddy lines) of the Canyon than long boats or sea kayaks.